lheywang/WirelessSpeaker/README.md

 ## Disclaimer
 In this repo, I used some lib's developped by others.
 They're under */includes/ folder.
 You may find a Link to their source repo as well as their License.
 All of the edit are specified on a EDIT file near the library.
+This is done for you to be able to precisely determine which where the point that was modified on the original source code.

 ## PCB :
 The PCB is responsible for all of the electricals interractions, such as :